National Football League (1902): Founding

 Ironically the roots of the league lay with baseball, not football.
 It began as a part of the baseball wars between the National League and the new American League that began in 1901.
 In Philadelphia the AL's Athletics lured several of the NL's Phillies from their contracts, only to lose them through court action.
 When Phillies owner John Rogers decided to start a football team, the Athletics followed suit.
 A's owner Ben Shibe fielded a team made up of several baseball players as well as some local football talent.
 He appointed his baseball manager Connie Mack as the team's general manager and named former University of Pennsylvania football player Charles "Blondy" Wallace as the team's coach.
 Each Philadelphia team was named after their respective baseball clubs and became the Athletics and Philadelphia Phillies.

 However, both Rogers and Shibe knew that to lay claim (to what they hoped would be) the "World Championship"; they had to play a team from Pittsburgh, which was the focal point of football at the time.
 They called on pro football promoter Dave Berry, and a Pittsburgh team was soon formed around a championship team from Homestead.
 This team was named the Stars, after the number of football players on the team who were considered football stars during the era.
 The team was owned and operated by Berry, the former manager of the Latrobe Athletic Association.
-However many historians believe that due to Berry's limited wealth and the amount of talent on team, that Pittsburgh Pirates owner Barney Dreyfuss and/or Pirates president William Chase Temple (who briefly owned other pro football teams in Pittsburgh only to see them fail in short fashion) may have secretly owned the team, a statement both vehemently denied.
+However many historians believe that due to Berry's limited wealth and the amount of talent on team, that Pittsburgh Pirates owner Barney Dreyfuss and/or Pirates president William Chase Temple (who briefly owned other pro football teams in Pittsburgh only to see them fail in short fashion) may have secretly financed the team, a statement both vehemently denied.
+Several players did attempt to sue Temple after the season claiming that Temple owed them money for playing for the Stars, but the outcome of those suits was never published.
 The first league had no bylaws, no offices and no schedule-making powers.
 Having three of the top professional football teams in the country helped make up for those shortfalls.

 These three teams are all that made up the 1902 NFL.
 Because of the animosity that existed between Philadelphia's Shibe and Rogers, Dave Berry was picked to the league's president.
 Attempts were initially made to expand the league outside of Pennsylvania into other major cities like Chicago and New York City.
 Investors in neither city were interested in joining the league at the time.